wessenstam/gts2021-prep/basic/basic.rst

    .. figure:: images/7.png

-   ..
-TODO:: change the image to reflect the correct information!!!

 #.
 Let's start the docker image to become a container by running ``docker run -d --rm --name Fiesta_App fiesta_app:1.0``

    Explanation of the command :